aliveprotocol/docs/docs/modes.md

 title: Stream Modes
 ---

-Alive streams can be broadcasted to the world in a variety of ways.
+Alive Protocol streams can be broadcasted to the world in a variety of ways.
 Each of them may provide different advantages and disadvantages, so it is important to choose the right one for your best streaming experience.

 ### On-chain (with off-chain cache)